eloj/rle-zoo/README.md

 A collection of Run-Length Encoders and Decoders, and associated tooling for exploring this space.
 So far there are only two animals in the zoo.
 It's a very small zoo.

+_NOTE: WHILE THIS NOTE PERSISTS, I MAY FORCE PUSH TO MASTER_

 ## Run-Length Encoding

 "_Run-length encoding (RLE) is a form of lossless data compression in which runs of data (sequences in which the same data value occurs in many consecutive data elements) are stored as a single data value and count, rather than as the original run._" -- [Wikipedia](https://en.wikipedia.org/wiki/Run-length_encoding)